 Argus strives towards the highest possible standards in its business operations.

-Argus successfully completed an independent assurance review of its oil price benchmarks in October 2013.
-View the auditor's report here
+Argus successfully completed an independent assurance review of its generation fuel benchmarks in January 2014 in addition to having successfully completed an independent assurance review in relation to its oil price benchmarks in October 2013.

-.
-Argus will carry out this review annually and it will be extended to cover all its commodity benchmarks.
+Argus will carry out assurance reviews annually and they will be extended to cover all its commodity benchmarks.

 Argus uses a market-appropriate methodology to assess prices in the markets it covers.
 Argus consults with the range of participants involved in different markets and publishes methodologies for each price report on its website.